yehiazeaiter/SAS25A_ENSEA_PROJET_S6/how to guides/ultrasonic.md

 ## Distance calculation
 The distance calculation is done through the measuring of the time interval between sending the ultrasonic signal and receiving it back.
 Once the sonic burst is launched from the module, the Echo pin goes to HIGH state, and once it receives the signal back, it goes back to LOW state, as visualised before.
 So in order to calculate the distance, we have to detect this HIGH level using our microcontroller.
-A simple yet effective way to do it, is to detect the rising edge of the signal, and its following edge, and calculating the time between them.
+A simple yet effective way to do it, is to detect the rising edge of the signal, and its falling edge, and calculating the time between them.
 Fortunately, the ST microcontroller comes with edge detection features.
 We mentioned earlier that the Echo pin should be configured in EXTI mode, this is because this mode allows the pin to do interruptions when certain events occur, EXTI actually stands for "external interrupt".
 In our case, we want interrupts to happen when a rising or a falling edge is detected, in order to check time on each of these instances.
 For our example, we configure the ECHO pin in GPIO_EXTI1 mode.
 Now we should configure the EXTI behavior.
 Go to the ioc file, Pinout&Confiration -> System Core -> GPIO and select the EXTI pin, select the External Interrupt with Rising/Falling edge triger detection option, make sure that the GPIO Pull-up/Pull-down is set to no.